 - When and what foods were last eaten

 - Temperature and humidity – Hot?
 Blood vessels can dilate and blood glucose may drop.

 - Hydration status – Dehydrated?
 Your blood glucose may rise.

 - Current blood glucose

-- Time of day – Insulin sensitivity changes during the day: Less sensitive early in the day—you may need to “break-the-fast,” but take less medication with food; more sensitive in the afternoon and evening, which may increase your risk of hypoglycemia.
+- Time of day – Insulin sensitivity changes during the day: Less sensitive early in the day — you may need to “break the fast,” but take less insulin with food; more sensitive in the afternoon and evening, which may increase your risk of hypoglycemia.

 - Insulin output by the pancreas decreases to compensate for decreased needs in the body.

 - Exercise activates non-insulin dependent glucose transport into muscle cells.